4.10 Alpha-2 Agonist

 Dosage is usually adjusted to the client’s blood pressure and can cause hypotension, bradycardia, and sedation.
 Rebound hypertension may occur if stopped abruptly.

-Alpha-2 antagonists can be used safely in pediatric and older adult populations.
-For pediatrics, dose adjustments need to be made based on the child’s weight, and titrated slowly.
+Alpha-2 agonists can be used safely in pediatric and older adult populations with appropriate dosing and monitoring.
+For pediatrics, dose adjustments need to be made based on the child’s weight and titrated slowly.
 In older adult populations, dose adjustments are necessary when there is underlying kidney dysfunction.

 Client Teaching